Mediterranean tropical-like cyclone: Medicane Celeno

-11–13 Sep 1996
+1996 Medicane #1

 Three notable medicanes developed in 1996.
 The first, in mid-September 1996, was a typical Mediterranean tropical cyclone that developed in the Balearic Islands region.
 At the time of the cyclone's formation, a powerful Atlantic cold front and a warm front associated with a large-scale low, producing northeasterly winds over the Iberian peninsula, extended eastward into the Mediterranean, while abundant moisture gathered in the lower troposphere over the Balearic channel.
 On the morning of 12 September, a disturbance developed off of Valencia, Spain, dropping heavy rainfall on the coast even without coming ashore.
 An eye developed shortly thereafter as the system rapidly traversed across Majorca and Sardinia in its eastward trek.
 It made landfall upon the coast of southern Italy on the evening of 13 September with a minimum atmospheric pressure of 990 mbar, dissipating shortly after coming ashore, with a diameter of about 150 km.

 At Valencia and other regions of eastern Spain, the storm generated heavy precipitation, while six tornadoes touched down over the Balearic Islands.
 While approaching the coast of the Balearic Islands, the warm-core low induced a pressure drop of 11 mbar at Palma, Majorca in advance of the tropical cyclone's landfall.
 Medicanes as small as the one that formed in September 1996 are atypical, and often require circumstances different even from those required for regular Mediterranean tropical cyclone formation.
 Warm low-level advection–transfer of heat through air or sea–caused by a large-scale low over the western Mediterranean was a primary factor in the rise of strong convection.
 The presence of a mid- to upper-level cut-off cold-core low, a method of formation typical to medicanes, was also key to the development of intense thunderstorms within the cyclone.
 In addition, interaction between a northeastward-drifting trough, the medicane, and the large-scale also permitted the formation of tornadoes within thunderstorms generated by the cyclone after making landfall.